Silversea Cruises - Final Grade: "D"

-Of Silversea’s eight ships, only the Silver Shadow and the Silver Spirit have installed advanced sewage treatment systems, resulting in a grade of F for the company’s 24 percent sewage treatment score.
-In total, none of Silversea’s ships have scrubbers installed or shore power capability, earning the company an F in this category.
-Silversea operated one ship, the Silver Shadow, in Alaska from 2010 to 2014.
-From 2011 to 2014 Silversea chose to discharge sewage from the Silver Shadow outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards.
+Of Silversea’s nine ships, only the Silver Shadow, the Silver Muse, and the Silver Spirit have installed advanced sewage treatment systems, resulting in a grade of D for the company’s 33 percent sewage treatment score.
+In total, none of Silversea’s ships have shorepower capability, earning the company an F in this category.
+Silversea operated one ship, the Silver Shadow, in Alaska from 2010 to 2018.
+From 2011 to 2018 Silversea chose to discharge sewage from the Silver Shadow outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards.
 However, the Silver Shadow did not receive any violations when it did discharge in Alaskan state waters in 2010, earning Silversea a 100 percent for water quality compliance in Alaska.

 Silversea Cruises - Cruise Ship Fleet